 Last year, Great Yarmouth borough council submitted a formal application for a rock berm along the coast at Hemsby, which would help diffuse the waves, but they’re still waiting for signoff from the Marine Management Organisation (MMO) to go ahead.

-Read more : 18 Best Saturday markets in London with map (2023)
+Read more : Arts and crafts in London

 Then there’s also the problem of funding for the £15m project, of which only £2.5m is available from the government in aid, with the cost of materials continuously rising due to inflation and higher energy costs.